mandelsoft/kipxe/README.md

 The first matching entry is used to resolve the resource request.
+The processing values and the request metadata are enriched by the match information of the resource in the field `match-info`.
+If is a map containing the following fields:

+- `resource`:
-The processing values and the request metadata are enriched by the match information of the resource.
-The field `resource-match` contains a list of values of all matched text for the complete pattern and all sub expressions in the order they are defined in the pattern.
+  contains a list
+  of values of all matched text for the complete pattern and all sub expressions in the order they are defined in the pattern.

   For example a pattern `i(nfo)?` matches the resource `info` with the values `[ "info", "nfo" ]` in the field `resource-match`.

+  For non-pattern the lust just contains the resource name.
+- `document`:
+  contains the identity of the matched document
+- `profile`:
+  contains the identity of the matched profile providing the requested resource
+- `matcher`: contains the identity of the matcher used to match the profile.

 #### Resources

-here are some examples for resource definitions:
+Resources can be based on given textual content, URL, config maps and secrets.

+##### Text

 <details><summary>A resource may look like this when using go templates</summary>